gpt-partners/write-vito-letter/docs/docs/roadmap.md

 ## 🚀 What's next?

-<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/8FZvmwH5LyHmD32qdoHVt7"></iframe>
+<iframe width="800" height="450" src="https://whimsical.com/embed/8FZvmwH5LyHmD32qdoHVt7"></iframe>

 ## The Vision

-Write-VITO is a platform for generating VITO (The Very Important Top Officer)[https://www.amazon.de/Selling-Vito-Very-Important-Officer/dp/1580622240] emails or LinkedIn messages.
+Write-VITO is a platform for generating VITO The Very Important [Top Officer](https://www.amazon.de/Selling-Vito-Very-Important-Officer/dp/1580622240) emails or LinkedIn messages.
 It will scrape the LinkedIn profile and seek relevant information to generate a personalized message.

 - [ ] **v0.1** - the Web App
   - [ ] Basic CRUD operations